kornha/parliament/README.md

 ### Flutter

 All changes must be compatible for Flutter web, iOS, and Android.
-In general we ask that you do not try snd change msny patterns unless there is discussion beforehand and approved by repo owner.
+In general we ask that you do not try and change many patterns unless there is discussion beforehand and approved by repo owner.
-Spend some tkme studying the repo's use of Riverpod, BuildContext extensions, and other Flutter development patterns.
+Spend some time studying the repo's use of Riverpod, BuildContext extensions, and other Flutter development patterns.
 Note that we use declarative programming almost entirely in the fullstack application.

 ### Firebase